marcelofcunha/local-wordpress-development/README.md

 # local-wordpress-development
-my local development WordPress and mysql
+my local development in WordPress and MySQL with docker